rytse/rytse.github.io/_pages/about.md

   - /about.html
 ---

-I like building things and learning math.
-Most of my interests revolve around signal processing and control, though I'm also interested in physics, "economics," and analytic philosophy.
-Also, I really like space.
-We should go there more often.
+I like building things and learning stuff.
+My research interests mostly revolve around control theory and signal processing, but I'm also interested in physics, "economics," and analytic philosophy.
+So far I've mostly focused on space applications, but recently I've pivoted my research towards biological applications.

 ## Building Things

+I'm currently working on a project that has applications in microbots.
+It's currently in stealth-mode, but this will hopefully change in the coming months.
+If by some freak chance you're reading my website, do microbot research, and want to work with me, contact me!
+I'm actively looking for domain experts to collaborate with.
+My email address is rytse[at]umd\<dot\>edu.

-Currently I work part time at [Nuro](https://nuro.ai/), a self-driving delivery vehicle startup, where I work on designing, implementing, and testing radar DSP algorithms.
+Previously I've worked at [Nuro](https://nuro.ai/), a self-driving delivery vehicle startup, where I designed, implemented, and tested radar DSP algorithms.
 In 2017, I founded [blair3sat](https://www.blair3sat.com/), a team working on building a CubeSat to map ionospheric charge density in-situ.
 I now mentor the team on the design and validation of the HF receiver and advise team leadership on executive strategy and funding.
 A more complete list of all the stuff I've worked on can be found [here](https://rytse.github.io/cv/).

-## Learning Math
+## Learning Stuff

 Stuff I'm currently studying:
- * Geometric control
+ * Algebraic topology
  * Variational methods
- * Various differential geometry tidbits
- * "Mechanism design"
+ * Lie algebra stuff

-Stuff I'll be studying soon:
+Stuff I'll be studying soon (these aren't really math):
- * Algebraic topology (for real this time!)
+ * Biohybrid swimmers
  * Quantum physics

 ## Other Stuff I Do